kojiishi/east_asian_spacing/README.md

 ```sh
 east-asian-spacing dump -o build/diff --diff source_fonts_dir build/NotoSansCJK.ttc
 ```
-The example above creates following 3 sets of files:
+The example above
+computes the differences between `source_fonts_dir/NotoSansCJK.ttc` and `build/NotoSansCJK.ttc` by creating following 3 sets of files:
 1. The table list and TTX text dump files for `build/NotoSansCJK.ttc` in the `build/diff/dump` directory.
 2. The table list and TTX text dump files for `source_fonts_dir/NotoSansCJK.ttc` in the `build/diff/src` directory.
 3. Diff files of the two sets of dump files in the `build/diff` directory.

-Note:
+> Note:
 The "`--diff`" option is more efficient than doing all these, especially for large fonts, because it skips creating TTX of tables when they are binary-equal.